Eligibility Requirements for Diplomate Status

 5. The candidate must submit:

-A. Official transcript directly from the institution where the post doctoral nutrition education was completed.
+a.
+Official transcript directly from the institution where the post doctoral nutrition education was completed.
 If education is other than a 300 hour nutrition diplomate program, a detailed course syllabus should accompany the transcript.

-B. 2 written case histories from actual patient files in the format provided by the CBCN along with the required case history attestation.
+b.
+Two (2) written, publishable case histories from actual patient files in the format provided by the CBCN along with the required case history attestation.